 “Hungry, huh?”
 Chuckling a little he held out a thick strip of spicy smelling meat.
-At least the wolf wasn’t being judgemental.
+At least the wolf wasn’t being judgmental.

-Very politely, the Alpine closed his teeth on the food and slid it out of Ian’s hand.
+Very politely, the Alpine closed his teeth on the food and slid it from Ian’s hand.
 An instant later he was hunched over, snarling and glowering at every other member of the group as he chewed frantically.

 Amusement rippled through the group as Moon yelped in outrage and whirled around, putting his back to the big feline and tucking his tail beneath him.
 His snarls became louder and his blue eyes slid deeply to one side, watching for another attack.
 The owl walked closer, clearly intent on inspecting him he chewed faster.